 Real Ideas for Writing Topics

-To end the doubt in your mind: “What should I write?”, here are concrete ideas to ensure you have ideas:
+To end the doubt in your mind: “What should I write?”, here are concrete ideas to guarantee you have ideas:

-• Educational Guides: Describe a special technique, an art tool, or a composition rule in plain easy steps.
+- Educational Guides: Describe a special technique, an art tool, or a composition rule in plain easy steps.
 Sharing your knowledge positions you as an expert in your field.
-At the same time, by providing valuable advice to people new to art, you kindly contribute to the intergenerational transfer of knowledge.
+By offering valuable advice to new artists, you foster the transfer of knowledge between generations.

-• Sectoral Commentary: Share your thoughts regarding a current development in the art world.
-These may deal with current topics such as AI art or NFTs, or could be related to art history or movements.
+- Sectoral Commentary: Share your thoughts about a current development in the art world.
+These can deal with current topics like AI art or NFTs.
+They also be related to art history or movements.
 Providing sectoral commentary positions you as not just a producer but also as a thinker and a contributor.

-• Work Analysis: Take some of your older works and re-evaluate them in the light of how you see things today.
+- Work Analysis: Take some of your older works and re-evaluate them in the light of how you see things today.
 Explain what you thought then and how your viewpoint has changed.
 Great way to show off your artistic development for sure.
-You can, of course, include an iconic classical work or a valuable however not well-known work in modern art into your personal comments.
+You can, of course, include an iconic classical work in your personal comments.
+You also consider a valuable but not well-known modern art piece.

 Just remember to tell something of value to your audience in every article.
 Tell a real story or give them real value.
 Your view is unique because it’s yours.
 Now pick one of these ideas and get writing out.